soaringk/wechat-meeting-scribe/README.md

 - Node.js 16+
 - NPM 7+
 - WeChat account (must be able to login to web WeChat)
-- LLM API access (currently configured for Alibaba DeepSeek API)
+- LLM API access (supports Gemini, OpenAI, or any OpenAI-compatible API)

 ### Installation